girishji/vimcomplete/README.md

 ## Buffer Completion

-Current buffer (and other open buffers) are searched for completion candidates using async mechanism with timeout.
-This ensures that large buffers do not bog down completion engine.
+The current buffer, as well as other open buffers, are searched for completion candidates using an asynchronous mechanism with a timeout.
+This approach ensures that the completion engine is not slowed down by large buffers.

 Option|Type|Description
 ------|----|-----------
-`enable`|`Boolean`|Set this to `false` to disable this source.
+`enable`|`Boolean`|Set this to `false` to disable buffer completion.
 Default: `true`.
 `filetypes`|`List`|List of file types for which this source is enabled.
 Default: `['*']` (all file types).
 `maxCount`|`Number`|Total number of completion candidates emitted by this source.
 Default: `10`.
 `priority`|`Number`|Priority of this source relative to others.
 Items from higher priority sources are displayed at the top.
 Default: `10`.